 ‘In response to the changing role of actuaries, the programme equips students with both core business skills and advanced quantitative techniques for their professional development.
 Our programme design is greatly appreciated by the actuarial profession,’ said Professor Wong.

-IFAA pioneered the Actuarial Training Programme to place students in the actuarial departments of insurance companies and related business entities for at least six months.
+IFAA pioneered the Actuarial Training Programme to place students in the actuarial departments of insurance companies and related business entities for six months.
 Almost all IFAA students complete a six-month internship during their third or fourth year, augmenting their classroom learning by working in a real business environment.

 In addition to the knowledge and skills acquired in the University and within Hong Kong, IFAA students also have abundant opportunities to participate in overseas exchange.
-Students can enroll in courses at overseas universities for one term or even up to one year and have their overseas credits transferred to CUHK.
+Students can enrol in courses at overseas universities for one term or even up to one year and have their overseas credits transferred to CUHK.

 The University and the Faculty provide scholarships to help students with financial needs during the exchange period.
 Students of the IFAA major can also apply for scholarships offered by the Hong Kong Federation of Insurers Education Trust.